MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 - **Track your progress against the baseline**.
 Continuous monitoring of security measures against a set baseline is essential.
 Trend analysis is a good way of reviewing security progress over time and can reveal consistent deviations from the baseline.
 Use automation as much as possible pulling data from various sources, internal and external, to address current issues and prepare for future threats.

 - **Help set guardrails**.
-Where possible, your baseline criteria should have related guardrails established.
-Guardrails enforce required security configurations, technologies, and operations, based on internal factors (business requirements, risks, and asset evaluation) and external factors (benchmarks, regulatory standards, and threat environment).
+Where possible, your baseline criteria must have guardrails.
+Guardrails enforce required security configurations, technologies, and operations, based on internal factors and external factors.
+Internal factors include business requirements, risks, and asset evaluation.
+External factors include benchmarks, regulatory standards, and threat environment.
 Guardrails help to minimize the risk of inadvertent oversight and the risk of punitive fines from noncompliance.

 Explore custom Azure Policies or use built-in initiatives like CIS benchmarks or Azure Security Benchmark to enforce security configurations and compliance requirements.
 Consider creating Azure Policies and initiatives out of baselines.